adelkov/adelkov/README.md

 #### ✈️ Founder of [TestAir360](https://testair360.com/)
 As the founder of TestAir360, I lead an innovative platform providing remote aptitude tests tailored for pilot training academies.
 Trusted by industry leaders like Wizz Air Pilot Academy, we help shape the next generation of aviators. 🚀

-#### 🛠️ Wannabe Indie Hacker
-I love experimenting with side projects and exploring the indie hacker lifestyle.
-Whether it’s creating the next thing for padel players or building personal tools, I’m always up for a challenge that sparks creativity.

 ---

 ### 🌱 What I'm Learning: